Learning & Teaching

 Hippocampus

 Inspiration for the particular framing of this philosophy came from my studies in neuroscience and specifically from a long line of research relative to an area of the brain known as the hippocampus.
 This area of the brain is known for two actions that once seemed irreconcilable or contradictory but are now being understood as different paths towards understanding the same process.
+You can find more here to start, or you can listen to some of my research conversations on this topic at Love and Philosophy, Hippocampus History.

 Unorthodox Paths